badosa/JSON-stat/utils/datalist.md

 #### source (string)

 When the dataset contains source information, this will be shown at the footer, by default just after the text "Source: ".
-You can use the source string to provide another expression instead of "Source" (the colon and white space will be added automatically after it).
+You can use the source string to provide another word/s instead of "Source" (the colon and white space will be added automatically after it).

 #### tblclass (string)